EDUCBA Logo

 Explanation:

-- It is possible in PostgreSQL to sort the result of the table with multiple columns as well, for which we need to specify the column names separated by commas.
+• It is possible in PostgreSQL to sort the table result with multiple columns, for which we need to specify the column names separated by commas.

-- We can use the columns as well as expressions for sorting the results in descending order.
+• We can use the columns and expressions to sort the results in descending order.

 Use the following statement to create the Tenants table, which consists of three columns: